Warsaw Marathon: History

 In 2000 the men's race and in 2012 the women's race had the status of Polish Marathon National Championships.

 From 2013, the Polish insurance company Powszechny Zakład Ubezpieczeń (PZU) became a title sponsor, and the marathon was renamed "PZU Warsaw Marathon".

 In 2020, due to the coronavirus pandemic, organizers rescheduled the marathon to take place over four separate heats during the weekend, with each heat having a maximum of 250 runners.
 In addition, the course was changed to a loop of 5 km in the center of the city.
 Since nearly 2000 runners had already registered for the race, a lottery was held to determine who was allowed to participate, with those denied a spot allowed to transfer their entry to 2021 or obtain a refund.

 Other races

 Although the main attraction is the marathon, there is also a handbike marathon and a "High Five Race" (5 km race).

-Since 2022, a 10-kilometre race aimed at beginners known as the Pekao SA Warszawska Dycha has also been organized as part of the event.
+Since 2022, a 10-kilometre race aimed at beginners known as the Pekao SA Warszawska Dycha (Warsaw Tenner) has also been organized as part of the event.
+Since 2023, it is known as Nice to Fit You Warszawska Dycha.